The Sordid Story of the Most Successful Political Party in the World

 of the conservative Daily Mail sang.

 In all the excitement, it was easy to forget that this was the Conservative Party’s fourth election win in a row—its second such sequence in the last 40 years.
 Johnson simply did what the vast majority of Conservative leaders do: win elections.
-In the party’s long, winding, 200-year-odd history, only three of its 21 different leaders have ever failed to win at least one—a record of victory that has earned the Conservatives the moniker of “the most successful political party in the world.”
+Of the party’s 21 different leaders, spread out across its long, winding 200-year-odd history, 19 have contested elections, and only four have failed to win at least one—a record of victory that has earned the Conservatives the moniker of “the most successful political party in the world.”*

 The Conservative Party’s main opposition, meanwhile, spends most of its time as just that: the opposition.
 Since the formation of the Labour Party in 1900—a source of existential anxiety for Conservatives at the time—only four of Labour’s 19 leaders have won an election.
 In the last 40 years, that number falls to one: Tony Blair, both Labour’s most successful leader and its most conservative.
 “The best centre-right option there is,” as TheEconomist quipped in 2005, as Blair accomplished his third straight win.
 Take away Blair’s victories, and Labour has only been in power for 18 of the last 100 years.
 The Tories, either alone or in coalition, have ruled for the rest.

-Note: *This article has been updated for accuracy.